dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/011_AT_Theorems.md

 > Todo: Merge the two van Kampen theorems.

+Note: Van Kampen critically requires the intersection to be path connected!

 Theorem (Van Kampen)
 :   The pushout is the northwest colimit of the following diagram